 To be offered a place in a course you must:

-- be selected in competition with other eligible applicants
+- compete against other eligible applicants

 - have paid the UAC processing charge.